Energy conditions in mimetic-$f(R)$ gravity: Energy conditions

-The present day values of the deceleration parameter,the jerk and the Hubble parameter are $q_0=-0.81$ and $j_0=2.16$ \cite{Rapetti} and $H_0=67.74 ~\textmd{km}\textmd{s}^{-1}\textmd{Mpc}^{-1}$ \cite{planck}.
-Unfortunately, we do not have any experimental data for the snap parameter.
-In the standard $f(R)$ gravity theory, one can use only the weak energy condition which does not have the snap \cite{fRenergy}.
-However, in our model, due to the presence of constraint \eqref{C0}, one can obtain the snap parameter in terms of $q_0$, $H_0$ and $j_0$.
+The present day values of the deceleration parameter,the jerk and the Hubble parameter are $q_0=-0.30\pm0.16$ with the best fit $q_0=-0.24$, $j_0=-4.62\pm 1.74$ with the best fit $-4.82$ and $H_0=71.16\pm3.08$ with the best fit $H_0=71.65$ \cite{plank}.
+From the constraint equation \eqref{C0}, one can obtain the snap parameter in terms of $q_0$, $H_0$ and $j_0$ and $C_0$.
 The constraint equation \eqref{C0} can be written in terms of cosmological parameters as

-where we have set $a_0=1$.
-The weak energy condition is independent of the snap parameter and can be written as
+where we have set $a_0=1$. condition (I) is independent of the snap parameter and can be written as